ziir/timtech.blog/posts/limiting-async-operations-promise-concurrency-javascript.md

 _Note: in the actual case of an HTTP request, or database query, the Web/Node.js/etc...
 API being used will already probably limit concurrency, of which value may or may not configurable, but let's assume that we cannot or do not want to change such settings._

 In such cases, we simply cannot allow our script to perform all these operations concurrently, as it risks getting our API key revoked, our IP blocked, or the target host/database responding unreliably, etc...
 Thus we will be searching for a way to limit this concurrency to avoid such scenario.

+_Note: depending on the actual work performed by the asynchronous operation, performing many of these concurrently may also make the process running it consuming significant amount of CPU and/or memory resources on the machine it runs._

 ### A solution: performing asynchronous operations sequentially